Swati230902/online-code-editor-using-html-css-and-javascript/README.md

-# online-code-editor-using html css and javascript
+# Online-code-editor-using html css and javascript

 ## Overview
 This Online Code Editor is a lightweight, browser-based code editor built using HTML, CSS, and JavaScript.
 Designed for developers and learners, it provides a seamless interface to write, edit, and execute code in real-time.